-This simple, old fashioned Scottish Steak Pie with a golden puff pasty lid is so easy to make!
-It’s a real Winter warmer and pure comfort food.
+A steak pie is a real Winter warmer and pure comfort food.
 Serve with mashed/new potatoes and seasonal veg for a hearty, warming meal!

 I hope you had a lovely Christmas!
 We had a lovely quiet, relaxing time – which was exactly what was needed after the crazy December rush!
+Can you believe it’s New Year’s Eve tomorrow?

 I make no secret of the fact that I use shop bought puff pastry.